 GILTI, in contrast, still had its 10.5% rate and allowed for jurisdictional blending, which allows companies to use excess foreign tax credits from high-tax jurisdictions to cover the GILTI tax in other countries.

-Congressional Democrats proposed changes to GILTI on these two key issues under the Build Back Better Act, the House of Representatives in late 2021 but in the Senate.
+Congressional Democrats proposed changes to GILTI on these two key issues under the Build Back Better Act, which passed the House of Representatives in late 2021 but faced roadblocks in the Senate.
 Under the Inflation Reduction Act, GILTI remained unchanged.

-OECD officials have said Pillar Two is designed to work as long as there is of large countries that adopt the rules.
+OECD officials have said Pillar Two is designed to work as long as there is a "critical mass" of large countries that adopt the rules.

 Have an IRS Tax Problem?